C-Style-team/sheerid-ts-api/README.md

 # SheerID REST API v2 Client

-This library is SheerID REST API wrapper for JavaScript / TypeScript.
-This library based on [SheerID REST API Reference (2.0.0)](https://developer.sheerid.com/rest-api)
+This library is SheerID REST API wrapper for JavaScript / TypeScript, based on [SheerID REST API Reference (2.0.0)](https://developer.sheerid.com/rest-api)

-This library is still under development.
-We cannot be held responsible for any disadvantages caused by using it.
+This is still under development.
+We cannot be held responsible for any disadvantages caused by using this.

 ## Install